ShahabT/worker-versioning-demo-replay25/README.md

 ### Incompatible Change to Pinned Workflows
 1. Switch to `spend-credit` branch.
 2. Notice the new activity added in the Charge workflow without Patching.
-3. Run `cicd.sh` to run the full build and deploy process.
+3. Run the full build, deploy, promote, decommission process.
 4. Notice that the promote step now has a ramp step that checks the following at a 10% ramp:
    - At least one wf succeeded in the new build.
    - No errors are logged by the workers.